GUIDE 2025

 5. Support employees during difficult times

-“I understand that we have had some tough days due to unforeseen circumstances.
+“I understand we have had some tough days due to unforeseen circumstances.
 However, I am impressed by your hard work and durability, and you keep everything afloat repeatedly.”

 6. Good team player